Robertfarb/whiteboarding-curriculum/algorithms/time_complexity/big_o_practice.md

 }
 ```

+**At this point, look at the solutions, and for any problems that don't make
+sense, call over a TA to discuss!**

 ### Interacting with Iterativeness

 Let's leave the arrays behind for a bit, and look at a few other functions.
 Start with **Partner A** explaining the time complexity of this one:

+1.
 ```javascript
 let iterative_1 = (n, m) => {
   let notes = ["do", "rei", "mi", "fa", "so", "la", "ti", "do"];